Latin-American Journal of Computing

 LAJC is a member of The Ecuadorian Network of Editors and Scientific Journals (RERCIE).

-Latin-American Journal of Computing is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+LAJC is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.